decretist/Dissertation/Chapter2/chapter2.md

 be useful evidence in the search for new topics introduced between the first and second recensions.

+### *Dicta post canones*

-Chapters in the formal sources from which Gratian selected his material typically included an inscription, a rubric, and a canon text.
+Chapters in the formal sources from which Gratian selected his material typically included an inscription, a rubric, and a canon.
 Gratian added a *dictum post canonem* containing his own commentary on the preceding canon or series of canons, a feature he borrowed from Alger of Liège's theological treatise *De misericordia et iustitia* but without immediate precedent in the canonical literature.[^42] The *dicta post canones* are statements that Gratian made on his own authority as a jurist, carry the thread of his argument, and do his interpretive work.
 The *dicta* are texts that Gratian (whether we think of him as one person or many) actually wrote, and are therefore subject to analysis for authorship attribution.
 "The *dicta* in Gratian's *Decretum* bring the reader closer to its author than any other part of the